 At the base area there are a ton of activities on and off the snow (see full list below), including one of Japan’s largest wave pools – 80m long and 30m wide.
 There’s even an ice chapel should you feel the need to suddenly get married!

-The result of all this is a ski resort that is perfect for families and powderhounds – as long as they don’t mind buying their après beers from a vending machine.
+The result of all this is a ski resort that is perfect for families and powderhounds.

 Tomamu has great skiing for all standards and some of the best powder snow in the country.
-Since it’s inland, the snowfall is generally less than that on the coast, but it’s light and dry.
+Since it’s inland, the snowfall is generally less than that on the coast, but it’s light and dry so not as much is needed to make it amazing.

 The ski area is divided over two main mountains – Tomamu Mountain and Tower Mountain.
 Each has a separate base area with the main Tower Hotel appropriately forming the base of the Tower Mountain.
 The two mountains are connected via an old chair and green and blue runs.

 Beginners will spend most of their time on Tower Mountain.
 The ski school, which has English-speaking instructors (for private lessons only) meets at the Tower.
+(Club Med guests have their own instructors).
 There’s a magic carpet right outside, and the Nipo Chair which accesses beginner runs and “Adventure Mountain”.
 Beginners will progress to longer green runs on both mountains and then some of the resort’s intermediate runs.

 Although there are some intermediate runs, it’s this group that’s not as well catered for at Tomamu.
 There are parts of the mountain in which they can try their hand at powder skiing, but until they have adequate skills much of the great powder terrain is strictly for advanced skiers.

 It’s the advanced powder-hungry skiers who are very well looked after at Tomamu.
 The resort has a “Commitment to Winter Mountains” program that regulates off-piste skiing but makes it legal, unlike many other resorts in Japan.
 You can even ski under a lift line!
-When combined with the Powder Express Lift (new in 14/15) at the top of Tomamu Mountain it really is like a dream.
+When combined with the Powder Express Lift at the top of Tomamu Mountain it really is like a dream.
 The other area is at the top of Tower Mountain, appropriately named Powder Heaven.
 The best runs require a short hike that accesses wind-loaded powder fields.
-To participate in the program advanced skiers and riders must register at the Resort Center (base of the Unkai Gondola) where they are made to listen to an explanation about the slope conditions, are given a bib to wear and they must possess a helmet and sign a waiver.
-All of these precautions are well worth the effort.
+To participate in the program advanced skiers and riders must register at the Resort Center (base of the Unkai Gondola) where they are made to listen to an explanation about the slope conditions, are given an arm band to wear and they must possess a helmet and sign a waiver.
+They are also required to wear a helmet and have a fully charge, working phone (they will even do a test dial while registering to make sure your phone rings).
+All of these precautions are well worth the effort as it's some of the best in-bounds powder skiing we've had in Japan.
 The resort even provides a handy map, explaining the characteristic of the different areas.

 Tomamu has a terrain park with a variety of features and it’s been reported to have a high quality half-pipe.
 There’s night skiing from 4pm–7pm under the Tower Express.
 The resort has a good variety of rentals including high-end Atomic skis and Salomon snowboards.